Benjas333/sudachi-wasm333/README.md

 ## Features

-- Updated structure of the original [sudachi-wasm](https://github.com/hata6502/sudachi-wasm) to reassemble the actual structure of [sudachi.rs](https://github.com/WorksApplications/sudachi.rs).
+- Updated structure of the original [sudachi-wasm] to reassemble the actual structure of [sudachi.rs].
 - SudachiStateless and SudachiStateful classes implementation.
 - Slightly improved library docstrings and types.
 - Added dynamic dict loading, so a custom dict path/url can be provided.
 - Improved performance.
 - Improved file size because of dynamic dict loading.
-- Structure kinda inspired in [Kuroshiro](https://github.com/hexenq/kuroshiro) initialization.
+- Structure kinda inspired in [Kuroshiro] initialization.

 ## Usage